-4.1 The executives of the organization shall include .

-4.2 The broad responsibilities of each executive position are as follows:

-4.2.1 The Co-Presidents are the official spokesperson of the organization and provides direction for all components of the organization in a manner consistent with the organization's constitution and policies.

-4.2.3 Vice-President Public Relations acts as a liaison between the organization and other student clubs, societies, organizations, and groups on and off campus.

-4.2.4 Vice-President Operations oversee the organization's finances and is charge of developing and enhancing the delivery of member services.

-4.2.5 Vice-President Finance is responsible for administering cash management and reconciliation, tracking functional and event budgets, invoicing, creating funding requests, and preparing financial statements while overlooking the Finance functions.
+- 4.1 The executives of the organization shall include. - 4.2 The broad responsibilities of each executive position are as follows: - 4.2.1 The President is the official spokesperson of the organization and provides direction for all components of the organization in a manner consistent with the organization's constitution and policies. - 4.2.3 Vice-President Public Relations acts as a liaison between the organization and other student clubs, societies, organizations, and groups on and off campus. - 4.2.4 Vice-President Events is in charge of developing and enhancing the delivery of member services through events. - 4.2.5 Vice-President Finance is responsible for administering cash management and reconciliation, tracking functional and event budgets, invoicing, creating funding requests, and preparing financial statements while overlooking the Finance functions.

-4.3 Only student members of the organization may hold executive positions.

-4.4 The executive positions collectively will form a committee that acts as the primary steward of the organization.

-4.5 This committee is collectively responsible for the day-to-day decision making of the organization including but not limited to monitoring finances, event planning and execution, member services, and advocating on behalf of members to Administration and student government.

-4.6 This committee cannot make amendments to the constitution without the approval of the general membership at a valid general meeting.

-4.7 Any executive of the organization may resign, provided that such resignation is made in writing and delivered to the Co-Presidents.
-Unless any such resignation is, by its terms, effective on a later date, it shall be effective on delivery to the Co-Presidents, and no ratification by the organization shall be required to make the resignation official.

-4.8 If the Co-President(s) resigns, notice of such resignation must be submitted in writing and delivered to the executive committee at a valid executive meeting.
-Unless any such resignation is, by its terms, effective on a later date, it shall be effective on delivery to the executive committee, and no ratification by the organization shall be required to make the resignation official.

-4.9 Any vacancy of the Co-Presidents shall be filled by another executive committee member appointed by a simple and clear majority of the executive committee.
+- 4.2.6 Vice-President of Community is responsible for maintaining the community and media relations. - 4.2.7 Vice-President of Marketing oversees the advertisements, promotional plan and strategies ensuring active presence on all social media. - 4.3 Only student members of the organization may hold executive positions. - 4.4 The executive positions collectively will form a committee that acts as the primary steward of the organization. - 4.5 This committee is collectively responsible for the day-to-day decision making of the organization including but not limited to monitoring finances, event planning and execution, member services, and advocating on behalf of members to Administration and student government. - 4.6 Any executive of the organization may resign, provided that such resignation is made in writing and delivered to the President.
+Unless any such resignation is, by its terms, effective on a later date, it shall be effective on delivery to the President, and no ratification by the organization shall be required to make the resignation official. - 4.7 If the President resigns, notice of such resignation must be submitted in writing and delivered to the executive committee at a valid executive meeting.
+Unless any such resignation is, by its terms, effective on a later date, it shall be effective on delivery to then executive committee, and no ratification by the organization shall be required to make the resignation official. - 4.8 Any vacancy of the President shall be filled by another executive committee member appointed by a simple and clear majority of the executive committee.